albertcmiller1/order_book/README.md

 incoming:
 buy 10 @ 23.46

-would be cool to be able to connect to a sepearte web socket (python) which broadcasted the amount of memeory used / abalibale by the running orderboook

 create a map <std::string ticker, OrderBook book> to hold all a unique book for each unique ticker create api endpoint to IPO a stock, submit an order, cancel an order, check properties of the book